 It bears repeating.
-Paul’s ability to make light of his light and momentary afflictions was because his focus was not on what was happened to him.
+Paul’s ability to make light of his light and momentary afflictions was because his focus was not on what was happening to him.
 Instead, it was on that eternal unseen future.
 A future that was being enhanced by his current afflictions.
-So, you might imagine Paul saying, “bring it on.”
+So, you might imagine Paul saying, “Bring it on.”

 How to Respond to Affliction

 I believe that there is much to be gained by taking Paul’s message to heart.
-First, it will help us in our day to day walk with Christ to remain faithful.
-If our focus is more on the eternal rather than the present, but temporary, then we can more easily endure through whatever may come our way.
-And not just endure, but to rejoice, knowing that God will use it for our good.
+First, it will help us in our day-to-day walk with Christ to remain faithful.
+If our focus is more on the eternal rather than the present, but temporary, then we can more easily endure whatever may come our way.
+And not just endure, but rejoice, knowing that God will use it for our good.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.